Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Adiabatic orbital evolution

 \subsection{Evolution of eccentric orbits}

-We now analyze equations \eqref{eq:pdotsds} and \eqref{eq:edotsds} to understand the evolution of eccentric orbits.
+We now analyze Eqs. \eqref{eq:pdotsds} and \eqref{eq:edotsds} to understand the evolution of eccentric orbits.
 By examining the signs of the terms, we observe that the de Sitter contributions generally increase the magnitude of orbital parameter evolution.
 At first glance, the de Sitter terms seems to enhance the rate at which orbits shrink, leading to a faster inspiral and circularization.
 However, the second de Sitter term introduces a positive contribution, which counteracts this effect by decreasing the rate of inspiral and circularization.
 The competing influence highlights the complexity of the de Sitter modifications in the orbital evolution.

 A particularly interesting feature emerges in the dependence of the de Sitter terms on the orbital parameters.
 Specifically, in the eccentricity evolution equation, the second de Sitter term exhibits an $e^{-1}$ scaling, which diverges for very nearly circular orbits ($e\rightarrow 0$).
-This is a novel effect introduced by the presence brought of the cosmological constant, affecting the late-time behavior of eccentricity evolution.
+This is a novel effect introduced by the presence brought of the SdS parameter, affecting the late-time behavior of eccentricity evolution.
 In the regime where the second de Sitter term dominates, the eccentricity changes more rapidly than expected.
-Figure \ref{fig:p-e-ecc-dependence} illustrates the dependence of the orbital evolution equations on eccentricity, further demonstrating these effects.
+Fig. \ref{fig:p-e-ecc-dependence} illustrates the dependence of the orbital evolution equations on eccentricity, further demonstrating these effects.

-The divergence in the low-eccentricity regime can be observed in equation \eqref{eq:edotsdsflux} and can be attributed to a specific contribution of the cosmological constant to the eccentricity evolution, this contribution is given by:
+The divergence in the low-eccentricity regime can be observed in Eq. \eqref{eq:edotsdsflux} and can be attributed to a specific contribution of the SdS parameter to the eccentricity evolution, this contribution is given by:

 The derivative of the Keplerian energy with respect to $e$ follows the scaling relation $\frac{\partial E_{N}}{\partial e}\sim e$.
 For small eccentricities $e$, this term becomes significantly smaller than the factors $\frac{\partial L_{\lambda}}{\partial L_{N}}\dot{E}\sim 1$ and $\frac{\partial E_{\lambda}}{\partial L_{N}}\dot{L}\sim 1$.
 Furthermore, this effect persists because the relation $\frac{\partial L_{\lambda}}{\partial p}\dot{E}<\frac{\partial E_{\lambda}}{\partial p}\dot{L}$ or $\frac{\partial L_{\lambda}}{\partial L}<\frac{\partial E_{\lambda}}{\partial E}$ holds.
 As a result, the evolution of eccentricity is significantly accelerated in the low - eccentricity parameter space.